Things to Do in Guayaquil, Ecuador and How To Stay Safe While Doing Them

 Guayaquil, the largest city in Ecuador, is also reputed to be the most dangerous and violent city in the country.
 Because it is the economic engine for the nation, Guayaquil has attracted a large number of immigrants from surrounding countries, as well as poor, rural Ecuadorians who have flocked to the city in search of opportunity.
 The Internet is rife with reports of assaults, robberies, rapes and kidnappings and both the U.S. State Department and U.K. Foreign and Commonwealth Office contain strongly worded notices about the dangers of Guayaquil.
 Lonely Planet’s Thorn Tree Forum contains scores of stories from visitors who have been robbed and/or assaulted.
 Generally, these warnings do not alarm me; I have visited dozens of supposedly unsafe cities around the world and discovered the dangers are almost always exaggerated.
 However, the unprecedented police presence in Guayaquil gave me pause.

 Interestingly, the officers I queried were in disagreement.
 Some asserted that I would be perfectly safe in the well-patrolled tourist areas, while others insisted I should not walk alone anywhere in Guayaquil.
-Since that was not an option, I redoubled my usual watchfulness and set out to discover what the city had to offer.
+Since that was not an option, I redoubled my usual watchfulness and set out to check off my list of things to do in Guayaquil.
 The Malecon 2000 is well-lit and filled with locals who patronize the restaurants, attend concerts, and bring their children to play in the extensive playgrounds after work each evening.
 I spent a good deal of time there and never once felt unsafe walking along the river, not even after dark.

 Later that afternoon I stopped by Parque del Centenario to watch the iguanas begging water and ice cream from families seated on park benches.
 Across the plaza, crews were setting up a sound system for a performance of the Banda Blanca de la Armada de Equator, the Navy Band of Ecuador.
 By chance, I had arrived during the 10-day celebration of the Independence of Guayaquil.
 The first city to cast off the shackles of Spain’s domination, Guayaquil’s resistance set in motion revolutions all over the country and is considered to be the roots of Ecuador’s independence.
 The orchestra struck up a number and I joined the crowd, watching with amusement as a young boy and a slightly inebriated Guayaquileno lip-synched to the patriotic number belted out by the band’s vocalist.
 Viva Guayaquil! echoed across the square at the end of each number.
 I joined el grito – the scream – that resounded throughout the country during the struggle for independence.
 Viva Guayaquil!

-Can’t view the above slideshow of Guayaquil, Ecuador?
+Can’t view the above slideshow of things to do in Guayaquil, Ecuador?
 Click here.